3 post-pandemic workplace transformations shaping the next chapter of the law firm

 - Altering floor plans for experience-based working

 - Minimizing environmental impact by not requiring regular commutes

-Office layouts are evolving to better support more levels of staff
+Office layouts are evolving to better support the team

-We asked legal executives to describe the nature of their days in-office and tell us what tasks they typically come into the office to complete.
+We asked partners, associates, paralegals, LAAs, etc to describe the nature of their days in-office and tell us what tasks they typically come into the office to complete.
 Meeting with colleagues and staff, socialising, and enjoying impromptu face-to-face interactions were the most mentioned reasons why staff require presence in the physical office space.
 Other activities mentioned included:

 - Performing administrative tasks